 Faculty Code of Conduct

-The entire Faculty Code of Conduct can be found in the UCLA Faculty Handbook (copies are available in the Academic Personnel Office, 3109 Murphy Hall, and online).
-Part IIA of the Faculty Code of Conduct outlines faculty obligations to students and reads as follows:
+The entire Faculty Code of Conduct, as well as any updates, can be found in the Academic Personnel Manual of the University of California (PDF).
+Part IIA of the Faculty Code of Conduct outlines faculty obligations to students and reads as follows.

 Teaching and Students